dazagrohovaz/Require5.JS/README.md

 #### <br>Cross-Domain Calls<br>
-  These are complete asynchronic and don't support storage or other features, just push scripts into the documen'st head tag. for example: We use this to load outside libraries like jQuery or MooTools from googleapis.com to get allways the last one.<br>
+  These are complete asynchronic and don't support storage or other features, just push scripts into the documen'st head tag,<br>
+  for example: We use this to load outside libraries like jQuery or MooTools from googleapis.com to get allways the last one.<br>
 <pre>